 The resident fund scheme was enabled to encourage fund managers to set up their equity funds in Singapore.
 The scheme offers tax exemptions for specified incomes from the designated investments if they are Singapore tax residents and have a registered office within the city-state.
 In order to qualify for the resident fund scheme, the fund must have 50 million S$ size.

 According to the Financial Sector Incentive Scheme (FSI), a fund management company established in Singapore may apply for a 10% concessionary income tax.
 Also, provided that certain conditions are met, a non-resident investor may be exempt from paying the income tax in Singapore.

-For complete information about the advantages and legal requirements for setting up equity funds in Singapore please contact out consultants in company registration.
+For complete information about the advantages and legal requirements for setting up equity funds in Singapore or on how to open a company in Singapore please contact our consultants in company incorporation matters.